-👉 Want to help heal and settle in?
+👉 Want to help sponsor Valencio?

 Bruce came to us after he came up lame and couldn’t keep working.
 He’s a goofy, lovable dork with a big heart and an even bigger personality.
 Sponsoring Bruce helps give him the comfortable, low-stress retirement he deserves.